isaaccs/Dog-Breed-Classifier/README.md

 ## Contents
 The project is organized along the following steps:

-'''Intro
-Step 0: Import Datasets
+* Step 0: Import Datasets
-Step 1: Detect Humans
+* Step 1: Detect Humans
-Step 2: Detect Dog
+* Step 2: Detect Dog
-Step 3: Create a CNN to Classify Dog Breeds (from Scratch) Step 4: Create a CNN to Classify Dog Breeds (using Transfer Learning) Step 5: Write Your Algorithm
+* Step 3: Create a CNN to Classify Dog Breeds (from Scratch)
+* Step 4: Create a CNN to Classify Dog Breeds (using Transfer Learning)
+* Step 5: Write Your Algorithm
-Step 6: Test Your Algorithm'''
+* Step 6: Test Your Algorithm

 ## Technologies